protontypes/open-sustainable-technology/README.md

 - [climr](https://github.com/bcgov/climr) - An R package of downscaled climate data for North America.

 ### Natural Hazard and Storm

+> **What?** Naturally occurring environmental events that pose a potential threat to a community or society include storms, which are disturbed atmospheric states characterized by violent weather, including strong winds, heavy precipitation, thunder, and lightning.

+> **How?** These tools forecast, simulate, and estimate the impact from natural hazards, such as floods, hurricanes, and tropical cyclones, and help design risk reduction strategies.

 - [CLIMADA](https://github.com/CLIMADA-project/climada_python) - Stands for CLIMate ADAptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).
 - [InaSAFE](https://github.com/inasafe/inasafe) - QGIS plugin for estimating impact from natural disasters.
 - [PRISM](https://github.com/WFP-VAM/prism-app) - Assesses the potential risk and forecasts the impact of climate hazards on the most vulnerable communities, in order to design risk reduction activities and target disaster responses.